 At Home Features Three Women Painters Contemplating Memory and Family in Oil.
 Runs May 8 through May 30.

-Sara Peak Convery hosts the third Look, Listen & Libations on Friday May 29 from 5:00-7:00pm.
+Sara Peak Convery will host a third Look, Listen & Libations on Friday May 29 from 5:00-7:00pm.
 Her award winning documentary film I Never Said I Wasn’t Happy, which incorporates her painting and photographic work, will be screened at 6:00pm that night.
 DVDs will be available for purchase.
 Convery is a painter and filmmaker based in Chicago, though her work reflects her rural Iowa family history.
 She worked primarily as wedding videographer before getting into documentary work and returning to painting.
 In her paintings, Convery works primarily from photographs, often but not always from her family archive.
 Though often faceless, her figures convey a memory of something familiar–an attitude, a posture, an untold story.

 The At Home exhibition features Chicago-based artists Deborah Sukenic, Tracy Ostmann Haschke and Sara Peak Convery.
 The women met as fellow tenants in the Albany Carroll Arts Building in East Garfield Park.
 All three work in oil and within a figurative tradition.
 Without being photographic in style, all three of utilize the ‘snapshot’, be it a memory or a physical image.